dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

 ## Getting AI responses

 The response to the prompt is received through a callback in the game logic as shown below.
-As you can see the `response` text is provided back to the logic which can then update game state.
+The `response` text is provided back to the logic, which can then update game state.

 ```javascript
 Rune.initLogic({